 - Established leadership in providing therapies for at-home treatment of chronic disease.
 Our strategic focus is developing and providing innovative technologies for the treatment of chronic diseases at home.
 Our core competency, which is our direct-to-patient and -provider mode comprises a direct sales force, contract at-home trainers, reimbursement capabilities and medical expertise that we use to expand awareness, garner referrals and obtain payment for our products. - Proprietary technology with unique advantages over other treatments.
 Our solutions leverage patented technological advancements that we believe give us a competitive advantage in the marketplace.
 The unique ability of our Flexitouch System to mimic manual lymphatic drainage therapy provides improved quality of life and efficacy and delivers significant cost savings to payers and patients as compared to traditional treatments.
 Our ACTitouch System has the unique ability to provide both sustained and intermittent pneumatic compression therapy in one wearable product, demonstrating comparable efficacy in healing venous leg ulcers, while achieving higher patient quality of life scores as compared to the current standard of care. - Substantial clinical evidence and key opinion leader support for our Flexitouch System.
-We have developed a substantial body of peer-reviewed, published clinical evidence that our Flexitouch System reduces swelling and improves quality of life for lymphedema patients while reducing healthcare costs.
+We have developed a substantial body of peerreviewed, published clinical evidence that our Flexitouch System reduces swelling and improves quality of life for lymphedema patients while reducing healthcare costs.
 In clinical studies, while using our Flexitouch System, patients reported a significant increase in their ability to control their lymphedema along with an increase in activities of daily living, improvement in emotional status and reduction in limb volume, skin hardening, and pain.
+Our clinical evidence is primarily based on retrospective studies of a limited number of total subjects.
 In addition, we have established strong relationships with key opinion leaders within vascular and lymphedema specialties who promote market awareness of our solutions and inform our clinical efforts.
 We have in-house expertise that designs and manages clinical and economic studies in support of the efficacy and cost-effectiveness of our products.